Updated for 2023-2024

 Featured Midwifery Volunteer Programs & Internships

-Founded in 2007, International Volunteer Headquarters (IVHQ) has become one of the most trusted names in volunteering.
-IVHQ has sent nearly 88,000 interns and volunteers abroad.
+Founded in 2007, International Volunteer Headquarters (IVHQ) has become one of the most trusted names in volunteering and they have sent over 130,000 volunteers abroad.
+Their sister organization, Intern Abroad HQ, offers two midwifery internships.

-Midwifery volunteering in Tanzania with IVHQ is quite popular.
+The Midwifery internship in Tanzania with Intern Abroad HQ is quite popular.
 During the maternity and family planning program, you shadow local doctors and potentially provide basic care.
-Program fees start at just $270 for one week.
+Program fees start at just $1619 for 4 weeks.

 Founded in 1992, Projects Abroad sends about 10,000 volunteers and interns abroad each year.
 A very reputable organization, the variety of programs they have is incredible.